 Apulian red figured pottery pelike.

-Designs red on black ground, with white accessories (faded).
-On the neck, (a) rosettes, (b) laurel-wreath; under the handles, palmettes; below, all round, maeander.
+Designs red on black ground, with white accessories.
+Above (a) laurel-wreath and wave-pattern, (b) laurel-wreath; under the handles, palmettes; below, maeander and crosses.

 (a) Toilet-scene: Female figure seated in a chair to left, with hair gathered in an embroidered double sphendone, earrings, necklace, bracelets, long girt chiton, bordered himation, and sandals; in right hand she holds up a mirror.
 Before her is a youth with fillet, bordered drapery over left arm, and sandals, right hand resting on left, which holds a staff; behind him is a stele on which is a fruit.
 On the right is a female figure to left, with curly hair, fillet wound twice round her head, bracelets, long chiton with a stripe down the side and apoptygma fastened on shoulders, bordered himation over arms held in left hand; in right she holds an alabastron over the first figure.
 Above, a cista.

 (b) Ephebos to left with fillet, strigil in right hand, and bordered himati… (See Merlin record for full description)

 Using this image